day8/re-com/README.md

 lein run
 ```

+This will do:
-This will do a clean compile of the demo and load the required URL into your default browser (starting it if necessary).
+  - a clean compile
+  - load the right index.html into your default browser

 You can also debug the demo with the following:

 ```
 lein debug
 ```

-This will do a clean compile of the demo, load the required URL into your default browser and use [figwheel](https://github.com/bhauman/lein-figwheel) for debugging, which also starts a ClojureScript browser REPL.
-Sweet!

-NOTE: Because the figwheel step is an infinite loop and it starts the server required to display the demo, the demo page will not show when initially launched.
-Simply refresh the page once the compile has finished.

-You can run the tests with this command:
+This will do:
+ - a clean
+ - start the [figwheel](https://github.com/bhauman/lein-figwheel) server/compiler
+ - load the right index.html (specialised for figwheel use)
+ - start a ClojureScript repl (figwheel does this)

+NOTE: loading index.html will fail initially.
+Wait until the figwheel compile has finished and then refresh.

+Run the tests:
 ```
 lein run-test
 ```

+This will:
+- clean
-This will do a clean compile of the tests and load the required URL into your default browser.
+- compile of the tests
+- load the required test.html into your default browser, so you can see the results.

-You can also debug the tests with the following:
+Debug tests with:

 ```
 lein debug-test
 ```

-Unlike the demo, the tests are debugged using the more traditional cljsbuild.
+Unlike `debug` which uses figwheel, `debug-test` uses cljsbuild's `auto`.

 ## Using It In Your Apps